 Using extensions with more than one DTD control file is problematic.
 1EdTech recommends using XML Schema Definition (XSD) language and its namespacing capability when using extensions.
 For more infromation about namespacing, refer to the W3C Recommendation for Namespaces (http://www.w3.org/TR/1999/REC-xml-names-19990114).
 See the 1EdTech Meta-Data Schema Definition files: http://www.imsglobal.org/metadata.

 Namespaces provide a simple way of qualifying element and attribute names to create uniqueness and/or to indicate the source of the element or attribute, particularly if there are conflicts with other systems that have created the same element or attribute name.
 The manner in which namespaces may be interpreted by applications is not specified.
 There are two general approaches to namespaces:

 - Use to point to a specific encoding schema for machine interpretation, and

 - Use as a reference for uniqueness and possibly definition (semantics).

-Your primary resource in creating proper meta-data instances is the IMS Learning Resource Meta-Data XML Binding.
+Your primary resource in creating proper meta-data instances is the 1EdTech Learning Resource Meta-Data XML Binding.
 This document used in tandem with the samples provided in the specification package help illustrate how to properly organize your own meta-data instnaces.